 NCLEX Review and Preparation

-Each nursing course and ESAP specialty exam is integral to helping you prepare for the NCLEX and for practice as a nursing professional.
-Take time to prepare for each ESAP specialty exam and the exit exam--each one helps you to prepare for the NCLEX and for your professional practice!
+Each nursing course and ATI specialty exam is integral to helping you prepare for the NCLEX and for practice as a nursing professional.
+Take time to prepare for each ATI specialty exam and the comprehensive predictor exam--each one helps you to prepare for the NCLEX and for your professional practice!
 After each specialty exam, take the time to review your performance and do practice questions on areas in need of improvement.

-In the year of the program, you should begin preparing for the NCLEX.
+In the first year of the program, you should begin preparing for the NCLEX.

 How should I prepare for the NCLEX exam?

 - Complete as many NCLEX practice questions as you can (experts recommend completing about 1,000 practice questions)

 - Review an NCLEX prep book or online program, including rationale

 - During your final semester, make your NCLEX study plan.
 This should include: